2008 Mauritanian coup d'état: October

-Although the government banned protests, the National Front for the Defence of Democracy went ahead with its planned protest in Nouakchott on October 5.
+Although the government banned protests, the National Front for the Defense of Democracy went ahead with its planned protest in Nouakchott on October 5.
 The protest began with a small group numbering a few dozen; the police asked the group to disperse, but it grew larger, with participants chanting anti-junta slogans and carrying pictures of Abdallahi.
 The police then responded with tear gas, breaking up the protest.
 Subsequently, the protesters attempted smaller gatherings at various places in Nouakchott, and the police worked to disperse these as well.
-According to UFP President Mohamed Ould Mouloud, the "protests constitute a scathing denial of the junta's pretence that the situation in Mauritania is calm, that everybody accepts the coup and that people here have freedom of expression and live in a democracy".
+According to UFP president Mohamed Ould Mouloud, the "protests constitute a scathing denial of the junta's pretense that the situation in Mauritania is calm, that everybody accepts the coup and that people here have freedom of expression and live in a democracy".

 State media ignored the protests, as it also ignored the passing of the AU's October 6 deadline.
 A spokesman for the pro-junta parliamentary majority said that the AU ultimatum "doesn't scare anybody".
-Mouloud, acting as spokesman for the National Front for the Defence of Democracy, called for "the immediate implementation of sanctions against the junta".
+Mouloud, acting as spokesman for the National Front for the Defense of Democracy, called for "the immediate implementation of sanctions against the junta".
 Ping said that the junta sent a delegation on October 6 to hold talks with the AU.

-The eight-member Mauritanian delegation, led by Justice Minister Tidjane Bal, met with Ping in Addis Ababa on October 7.
+The eight-member Mauritanian delegation, led by Justice Minister Tidjane Bal, met with Jean Ping in Addis Ababa on October 7.
 Following the meeting, the AU released a statement saying that Ping "reiterate[d] the African Union's standpoint" and that the AU Peace and Security Council would propose a way of handling the situation.
 On the same day, another protest in Nouakchott was held.
 Immediately prior to the protest, six unions said that "instead of a peaceful march we will seek a confrontation".
 The police used tear gas against the protesters, and protesters threw rocks at the police.

 Mouloud said on October 8 that the AU should react to the rejection of its ultimatum by "declar[ing] the military leadership illegal".
 The Mauritanian Information Agency (AMI) reported on the same day that the AU appeared to be taking a less hostile position since its deadline passed.
 Meanwhile, Boulkheir, the President of the National Assembly and the APP, called for a solution to the situation that would involve Abdallahi returning to the presidency for only the limited period necessary to organize an early presidential election.
 Boulkheir's proposal would also involve the formation of a government of national unity during that period.

 On October 20, the EU held talks with the junta in Paris.
 Seeking Abdallahi's "immediate and unconditional release" and the restoration of constitutional rule, the European Union said in an October 20 statement that it was giving the junta a period of one month, after which "consultations will be terminated and appropriate measures will be proposed".
-Speaking for the National Front for the Defence of Democracy, Maouloud expressed satisfaction with the EU's ultimatum and remarked that "the junta has not managed to deceive the European Union".
+Speaking for the National Front for the Defense of Democracy, Maouloud expressed satisfaction with the EU's ultimatum and remarked that "the junta has not managed to deceive the European Union".